axehb/yocto-and-buildroot/yocto.md

 # Yocto Project

-First we start by cloning the yocto project but avoiding the development branch And sticking to any other like the kirkstone one
+First we start by cloning the yocto project but avoiding the development branch
+and sticking to any other like the kirkstone one.
 Yocto works through layers so we also add the raspberry pi layer called "meta raspberry"<br><br>
 ![](yocto_evidence/cloning_repos_1.png)<br><br><br>
 We access to this directory to check what name will be used to include inside the configuration<br><br>